scrallex/score/Task.md

 - **Structured sparsity sweep:** Replayed the multi-hop checkpoint with local window {32, 64} and rupture tokens {4, 8}; precision/recall remained 1.0 while throughput held between 179-184 rec/s (`results/experiments/hover_multi_hop_sparsity.json`).

 ## Immediate Actions
-1. Extend the HoVer multi-hop trial into a mixed FEVER/HoVer curriculum to measure cross-pack head reuse without regressing FEVER metrics.
+1. Extend the HoVer multi-hop trial only if it can be demonstrated without reintroducing FEVER dependencies; otherwise keep the curriculum scripts quarantined in `archive/datasets/fever/`.
 2. Apply temperature scaling to the SciFact curriculum checkpoint (follow `docs/calibration_checklist.md`) to rein in over-confident admits and lock calibrated thresholds.
-3. Integrate `scripts/evaluate_reliability.py` into CI to regenerate calibration plots and probability histograms automatically for FEVER, SciFact, HoVer, and whitepaper checkpoints.
+3. Integrate `scripts/evaluate_reliability.py` into CI once a corpus-neutral calibration path exists (the FEVER/SciFact figures are now archived).